 Career change & growth (plus self-assessment tools)

 Most of us were never taught about careers when we were young.
 Usually, we wind up figuring things out as best we can on our own.
-Here are some articles to help you discover more about yourself (critical to the process), career preferences, dealing with jobs and career problems, and learning what to do if you think it is time for a change.
+Here are some articles to help you discover more about yourself (critical to the process), career preferences, dealing with jobs and career problems, and learning what to do if you feel it is time for a change.

 Sometimes the hardest thing about the job interview process is figuring out exactly what it is that you don’t know.
 Here are some articles that will help you ask and answer questions to help with your job interviews.
 And if you don’t find your answers there, feel free to ask for what you’re looking for in the comments!